PR-Pilot-AI/smart-workflows/tools/draw-diagram/README.md

 **ID**: `draw-diagram`

-A tool designed to enable users to interact with an AI agent for generating diagrams based on the repository's code and files.
+A tool designed to quickly let you generate [Mermaid diagrams](https://mermaid.js.org/).

 ## How to Use